data-for-change/anyway/CONTRIBUTING.md

 Contributing to ANYWAY
 ======================

 OMG.
 OMG.
 OMG.
 We are really glad you are joining the team!
-We set up a contributor's guide that explains all about [setting up a Anyway's development environment](http://hasadna.github.io/anyway) - prepare to be amazed.
+We set up a contributor's guide that explains all about [setting up ANYWAY's development environment](http://hasadna.github.io/anyway) - prepare to be amazed.

 ![Contributors guide](static/img/anyway.png)

 This page contains information about reporting issues as well as some tips and guidelines useful to experienced open source contributors.
-Finally, make sure you read our [community guidelines](#docker-community-guidelines) before you start participating.

 ## Topics